Madhushree-Majumder/SQL_India_General_Election_Result_Analysis2024/README.md

 ## Objectives
 **1. Set up a Election Analysis Database: Create an election analysis database with the provided election data.
-**2. Data Cleaning: Identify and remove any records with distorted values.
-**3. Exploratory Data Analysis(EDA): Perform basic explaratory data analysis to understand the dataset.
+**2. Exploratory Data Analysis(EDA): Perform basic explaratory data analysis to understand the dataset.
-**4. Business Analysis: Use SQL to answer specific business questions and derive insights from the election data.
+**3. Business Analysis: Use SQL to answer specific business questions and derive insights from the election data.

 ## Project Structure
 ###1.
 Database Setup
-       Database Creation:The project
-       Table Creation:
+       Database Creation:The project starts by creating a database named [India_Election_Results] Table Creation: Tables named constituencywise_details, constituencywise_results, partywise_results,statewise_results,states are created to store election result data.
+###2.
+Data Analysis and Findings
+       The following SQL queries were developed to answer specific business questions:

 1. **Total Seats